 Stef closed her eyes, the next line escaping her for a moment.
-There was a noise, and she opened her eyes, and for a moment, there was a pirate standing in front of her.
+There was a noise.
+She opened her eyes, and for a moment, there was a pirate standing in front of her.

-‘Cap-’ she went to say to the figure, but blinked, and some of the fuzziness disappeared from her vision.
-It wasn’t a pirate, it was the agent.
-For a moment, she was back in the wardrobe.
-In the dark, terrified, with no way of escape.
+‘Cap–’ She blinked, and some of the fuzziness disappeared from her vision.
+It wasn’t a pirate; it was the agent.
+For a moment, she was back in the wardrobe: in the dark, terrified, with no way of escape.
 Seeing no shame in a coward’s death, she pulled the quilt over her head and waited for bad things to happen.

 ‘Well, that answers one question,’ the agent said.